Verb Tense Shift

 If you’re writing in the present tense, be sure you stay in the present tense.
 If you’re writing in the past tense, be sure you stay in the past tense.
 The exception would be if you need to shift tenses to tell a story, but that would be purposeful shifting.
 It’s the random, accidental shifting that causes the problems, as illustrated in this example:

-She grabs my hand then flipped me like I weighed nothing.
-This showed what a good self-defense course has done.
+She grabbed my hand then flips me like I weighed nothing.
+This shows what a good self-defense course has done.

 She grabbed my hand then flipped me like I weighed nothing.
 This showed what a good self-defense course has done.